You are here

 - Disposals to an official body for statutory purposes, or to others on the basis of a legal relationship, solely for production, reproduction, multiplication, conditioning or storage, provided that the breeder preserves the exclusive right of disposal and that no further disposal is made to others.

 - Disposals of material which has been produced from plants grown for experimental purposes or for the purpose of breeding, or discovering and developing, other varieties and which is not used for further reproduction or multiplication, unless reference is made to the variety for purposes of that disposal.

-- Disposals due to, or in consequence of, the fact that the breeder has displayed the variety at an official or officially recognised exhibition.
+- Disposals due to, or in consequence of, the fact that the breeder has displayed the variety at an official or officially recognized exhibition.

-If a technical examination either in relation to national listing or an application for a national property right in a Member State has already been carried out or is in the process of being carried out, such examination reports may be considered by the Office.
+Please note that if a technical examination either in relation to national listing or an application for a national property right has already been carried out or is in the process of being carried out, the information about the place of such examination is mandatory.

 Please note that both for communication in the proceedings with the Office and for the certificate issued in the event of the grant of a Community Plant Variety Right, the selected language can be chosen amongst the 24 official languages of the EU.

 POINT 11 – APPLICATION FEE